China–Nepal border: History

-Kalapani Border Disputes
+Border disputes

 The western China–Nepal–India tripoint is disputed between Nepal and India since 1990s as part of Kalapani territory.
 In 2015, the Nepalese parliament objected to the agreement between India and China to trade through Lipulekh stating that 'it violates Nepal's sovereign rights over the disputed territory'.
 After Indian prime minister Narendra Modi's visit to China in 2015, India and China agreed to open a trading post in Lipulekh, raising objections from Nepal.

+India maintains that the tripoint lies at the Tinkar Pass, consistent with the 1961 treaty's description of the watershed between the Kali and Tinkar rivers.
+Nepal's 2020 political map, which incorporated Kalapani, Lipulekh and Limpiyadhura as Nepali territory, would place the tripoint further to the north-west, at the headwaters of the Kuthi Yankti river near Limpiyadhura.

-In November 2020, Nepali politicians claimed China had annexed more than 150 hectares of Nepalese land.
-The Nepali government in September 2021 formed a team under Home Ministry Joint Secretary Jaya Narayan Acharya to study dispute in Limi of Namkha Rural Municipality of Humla.
+In November 2020, Nepali politicians claimed China had annexed more than 150 ha of Nepalese land.
+The Nepali government in September 2021 formed a team under Home Ministry Joint Secretary Jaya Narayan Acharya to study the dispute in Limi of Namkha Rural Municipality of Humla District.
 The committee comprised Deputy Director General of the Survey Department Sushil Dangol, Senior Superintendent of Nepal Police Umesh Raj Joshi, Senior Superintendent of Armed Police Force Pradip Kumar Pal, Joint Director of National Investigation Department Kishor Kumar Shrestha and Home Ministry Secretary Acharya.
-This team submitted its report on 26 September which brought the conclusion of claim being truth.
-It suggested making a joint force for dispute resolution.
+The team presented its report on September 26, concluding that the allegation was true.
+The creation of a joint task force for dispute resolution was suggested.
+It was also recommended that Nepali security forces be stationed in the area to guarantee security.

-In addition, NC Karnali Provincial Assembly party and former minister Jeevan Bahadur Shahi lead team had submitted report on same asking to bring back Nepalese land.
-This matter was raised and supported by NC vice-president and former Home minister Bimalendra Nidhi who was Deputy Prime minister in Second Dahal cabinet.
+In addition, a team led by NC Karnali Provincial Assembly party and former minister Jeevan Bahadur Shahi had submitted a report on the matter, requesting the return of the Nepalese land.
+The issue was raised and supported by NC vice-president and former Home minister Bimalendra Nidhi who was Deputy Prime minister in Second Dahal cabinet.

-In early 2022, a Nepali government report was leaked.
-The report indicated the previously alleged buildings were on Chinese side, but found that China has built fences, a canal, and a road that encroached on Nepali soil.
+In early 2022, the Nepali government report was leaked.
+The report indicated that the buildings previously thought to have been constructed inside Nepal were on the Chinese side of the border, but found that China was building a fence around a border pillar, and attempting to construct a canal and a road on Nepali soil.